A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 His sudden turn into the main villain was so random that “disappointing” doesn’t even begin to cover it.
 I simply don’t believe this man was willing to repeatedly try to kill Yi An over a woman who didn’t even know he had feelings for her.

 What made the twist fall so flat was that the drama never planted the seeds for it.
 Up until the very end, Jeong Woo never seemed to resent Yi An.
-If anything, they came across as two men who respected each other despite occasionally disagreeing.
+In fact, they had been friends since high school.
 There was no growing jealousy, no quiet bitterness, no signs that he disliked him.
 Then suddenly, he says screw waiting for the divorce and immediately jumps into orchestrating murders.

 Why?